-Schools are closing their doors, but OpenDoor isn’t – TechCrunch
+Schools are closing their doors, but Opendoor isn’t – TechCrunch

 - But the public markets are hot and active, with companies like JFrog and Snowflake going public to great effect.
 JFrog had a great IPO.
 Snowflake had an insane IPO.

-- But there was a lot of action from the private markets as well, including Airtable raising $185 million, ApplyBoard raised a $55 million extension, and Tonal raised $110 million, because connected fitness is hotter than SaaS at the moment.
+- But there was a lot of action from the private markets as well, including Airtable raising $185 million, ApplyBoard raised a $55 million extension and Tonal raised $110 million, because connected fitness is hotter than SaaS at the moment.

 - We also riffed on Natasha’s venture trends’ piece, digging into how to get to conviction in a remote-only world.
 As it turns out, we have notes on video games.

-- And there were two new funds, including one from the Chainsmokers (hot, fun, great) and another from Greylock (traditional, Victorian, and huge).
+- And there were two new funds, including one from the Chainsmokers (hot, fun, great) and another from Greylock (traditional, Victorian and huge).
 In more serious commentary, the Greylock raise continues the mega-fund era.

 And then we tried to play a game that may or may not make it into the final cut.
 Either way, it was great to have Equity back at Disrupt.
 More to come.
 Hugs from us!